factoryfx/factoryfx/README.md

 There are a few drawback with that approach:
 * A complete automation is not possible.
 You need additional information provided with annotations e.g to exclude classes/exclude from instantiation or polymorphism.
 Finally, you program in an annotation dsl instead of java.
-* Annotations are not part of the typesystem and lack tooling
+* Annotations are not part of the type system and lack tooling
-* Classpath scanning and reflection cause confusing stacktraces
+* Classpath scanning and reflection cause confusing stack traces
 * Slow startup

 ### Factoryfx